Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Atom-Only Master Equation

 The atom-only master equation for the dynamics of a gas of polarizable particles is obtained by eliminating the photonic degrees of freedom from the optomechanical master equation.
-It notably reduces the configuration space to the Hilbert space of the particles' external degrees of freedom and allows us to efficiently describe cavity-mediated interactions and dissipation [see Fig.~\ref{fig:1}(c)].
+It notably reduces the configuration space to the Hilbert space of the particles' external degrees of freedom and allows us to efficiently describe cavity-mediated interactions and dissipation.
+For few cavity modes, the cavity mediates global interactions, as illustrated in Fig.~\ref{fig:1}(c).
 In its general form, the equation is non-local in time and does not simplify the theoretical analysis.
-Here, we determine the regime of validity in which it can be reduced to a Lindblad form.
-We will argue that the resulting Lindblad master equation constitutes a valid quantum model within the regime of a timescale separation between cavity and atomic degrees of freedom.
-Through a systematic approach, the regime of validity can be extended to be applicable in the superradiant regime that requires strong interactions and is accompanied by relatively large intracavity photon numbers.
+Here, we determine the regime in which it can be reduced to a time-local master equation of Lindblad form.
+We will argue that the resulting Lindblad master equation constitutes a valid quantum model within the regime of a timescale separation between cavity and particle degrees of freedom.
+We further show that the regime of validity can be systematically extended to the regime of strong interactions and relatively large intracavity photon numbers.

 Our derivation extends the procedure of Ref.\ \cite{Jaeger:2022}, which was derived in the weak-coupling regime for spin models.
-Extending this method to the continuum of the external motion is nontrivial, as we will discuss.
-We further highlight that we verify our approach also for strong cavity-mediated interactions.
+Transferring this method to the continuum of the external motion is nontrivial, as we will discuss.
+We further highlight that we also extend and verify the approach for strong cavity-mediated interactions.
 In the following, we begin with the optomechanical master equation \eqref{eq:opto_master_equation} and outline the derivation of the atom-only master equation.
 Additional details are provided in Appendix~\ref{App:A}.